If you’re thinking about final disposition options for yourself or a loved one, you might be considering something called direct burial.

 Direct burial is one of just a few options in the western world when it comes to interment and disposition.
 Besides direct burial, you have the option to be cremated or buried in a more traditional style.
 But what makes direct burial unique?

-In short, direct burial means burying the deceased as quickly as possible, without a funeral beforehand.
+A direct burial means burying the deceased as quickly as possible, without a funeral beforehand.

 Here are the key points to keep in mind about direct burial: